PatelKrishna15/csc/README.md

 This will migrate the tables into databases.

-Now simply add this line in your ```DataBaseSeeder.php``` file.
+Now add this line in your ```DataBaseSeeder.php``` file.

 ```bash
 $this->call(CountryStateCityTableSeeder::class);
 ```

-Now Simplay run the following command for the seed the database.
+Now Simplay runs the following command for the seed of the database.

 ```bash
 php artisan db:seed
 ```

-The CountryModel,CityModel & StateModel has already relationship you do not have to worry about  relationshipt & more than that I update the Country Model, Migration & DataProvider that I added the iso2, iso3, numcode & country phonecode.
+The CountryModel, CityModel & StateModel has already relationships you do not have to worry about  relationships & more than that I updated the Country Model, Migration & DataProvider and I added the iso2, iso3, numcode & country phonecode.

 ## Friendly Note